Why Recycling Content Should Be a Part of Your Content Strategy (& How to Do It)

-To do this, he analyzes the time spent on each piece of new content to gauge whether people are scanning a few paragraphs or taking the time to really digest the information in a blog post.
-You can also use heat maps to understand which particular landing pages a new audience member arrived on, and how that individual traveled throughout his website.
+To do this effectively, examine how much time your audience is spending on each piece of recycled content.
+This will help you gauge whether people are scanning a few paragraphs or taking the time to really digest the information in a blog post.
+You can also use heat maps to understand which particular landing pages a new audience member arrived on and how that individual traveled throughout your website.

-At Growth Machine, we extract insights from the data points across Google Analytics, social media, ConvertKit, and our podcast.
-We look at which blog posts or podcast episodes are driving users to additional pages or to our Contact Us page, then flag those content ideas for future social media or email campaigns.
+At Growth Machine, we extract insights from the data points across Google Analytics, social media, and ConvertKit.
+We look at which blog posts are driving users to additional pages or to our Contact Us page, then flag those content ideas for future social media or email campaigns.

 To better connect with your audience, every piece of content you write should be refurbished for multiple mediums, including social posts, slide decks, YouTube videos, and webinars.
 This allows you to create an all-encompassing view of your argument and connect with your audience across different platforms.